-Scientists have created a new revolutionary tattoo ink which changes its color according to certain changes in the body.
+Scientists have created a new revolutionary tattoo ink that changes its color according to certain changes in the body.
 For instance, changes in sodium or blood sugar levels.

 Instead of the usual tattoo ink, researchers use a liquid with biosensors to make the human skin an “interactive display.”
 The one-of-a-kind proof-of-concept is surely an interesting one to watch.

 But, the idea is much more than just interesting.
 It could become a groundbreaking new method to monitor human health.

 The name of the entire project is Dermal Abyss.
 The team consists of researchers from Harvard Medical School and MIT who are sharing and combining their knowledge on the topic of biotechnology and Fluid Interfaces.

 So far, they came up with 3 different color-changing inks which respond to changes in the tissue fluid.
 The solution surrounds the cells and takes about 16% of the total body weight.

-The most exciting ink is the one which changes its color when there’s a change in the person’s blood sugar levels.
+The most exciting ink is the one that changes its color when there’s a change in the person’s blood sugar levels.
 As the glucose increases, the ink color changes from blue to brown.

 The revolutionary invention could ease the everyday life of those with diabetes who have to monitor their blood sugar levels regularly via pin-prick blood tests.

 Another ink is the pink one that changes its color to purple according to variations in the pH levels in the body.
 The last ink reveals changes in the sodium levels.
 People can notice its vivid green color under UV light when the levels of salt increase.

-Researchers explain more about these unique tattoo inks on the Diabetes.
+Researchers explain more about these unique tattoo inks on Diabetes.
 They say the project’s purpose is to detect changes in the inner metabolic state through a tattoo.

 For those who have diabetes or any other health condition that requires regular dietary monitoring, the whole concept would be extremely helpful.
 Plus, it’s exciting even for those with no health problems, especially data nerds.